 In college, I drove a rickety-ass minivan that my parents let me use.
 Here’s how bad it was: It shook so badly that when I drove it on the freeway, I always drove in the right lane so that when it broke down–not if–I could simply pull over gracefully.
 When I took it to get a smog check, which of course it failed, I just put my head in my hands.
 The funniest thing is that one day my dad went to get new tires for the van and he came back with whitewall tires.
 I don’t know if any of us are old enough to know what whitewall tires are, so here’s a picture from Steelthundercc.com:

-I always found it odd that almost every personal-finance pundit recommends buying a used car.
-(Here’s a list of links submitted by readers where you can see.)
-Why is there such universal agreement?
-Apparently, among the reasons they list, cars depreciate quickly, they’re built better than ever, used cars have lower insurance, etc–so every young person should buy used.
+I always found it odd that almost every personal-finance pundit recommends buying a used car instead of a new car.
+(Here’s a list of links submitted by readers where you can see) Why is there such universal agreement?
+Apparently, among the reasons they list, cars depreciate quickly, they’re built better than ever, used cars have lower insurance, etc — so every young person should buy used.